openhwgroup/cv32e40x/docs/user_manual/source/exceptions_interrupts.rst

 Although the [RISC-V-SMCLIC]_ specification supports up to 4096 interrupts, |corev| itself supports at most 1024 interrupts.
 The maximum number of supported CLIC interrupts is equal to ``2^SMCLIC_ID_WIDTH``, which can range from 2 to 1024.
 The ``SMCLIC_ID_WIDTH`` parameter also impacts the alignment requirement for the trap vector table, see :ref:`csr-mtvt`.

+Interrupt prioritization is mostly performed in the part of CLIC that is external to the core, with the exception that |corev| prioritizes all NMIs above interrupts received via ``clic_irq_i``.

 Nested Interrupt Handling
 ~~~~~~~~~~~~~~~~~~~~~~~~~